postmanlabs/labs-docs/src/pages/docs/publishing-your-api/viewing-documentation.md

 Want to share a specific endpoint with someone or bookmark it for later?
 You can save links to sections in public documentation, including the introduction, requests, folders, and responses.

-To save a link, select a section, folder, or request in the left sidebar.
+To save a link, select a section, folder, or request in the sidebar.
 Copy the URL in your browser's address bar, or save it as a bookmark.
 Next time, you can use the URL to link directly to the selected section.

 <img alt="Documentation links" src="https://assets.postman.com/postman-docs/documentation-copy-link-v9.jpg" width="773px"/>